mpkondrashin/certalert/README.md

 ./certalert
 ```

-For production use, certalert should be launched regularly using operating system scheduled run possibility (Windows Task Scheduler/crontab).
+For production use, certalert should run regularly using operating system scheduled run possibility (Windows Task Scheduler/crontab).
 In this case two options are available:
 1. Run certalert once a week (days: 7) or once in two weeks (days: 14) and alert on all certificates about to expire within this peroid of time.
 For this "days" options should be used.
 1. Run certalert daily and alert of certificates to expire on particular day or days in the future.
-Options on_days designed for this.
+Option on_days should be used in this case.

 ## Options